joshualeejunyi/tp/docs/UserGuide.md

 ```

 ## Saving the data
-BYTE-CEPS data are saved in the hard disk automatically after the `exit` command .
+BYTE-CEPS data are saved on the hard disk automatically after the `exit` command .
 There is no need to save manually.

 ## Editing the data
 BYTE-CEPS data are saved automatically as a JSON file `data.json` in the same directory as the Jar File.
 Advanced users are welcome to update data directly by editing that data file.

-> Caution: If your changes to the data file makes its format invalid, BYTE-CEPS will save the current data file as `data.json.old_YYYY_MMDD_HHSS_MM` and start with an empty data file at the next run.
+> Caution: If your changes to the data file make its format invalid, BYTE-CEPS will save the current data file as `data.json.old_YYYY_MMDD_HHSS_MM` and start with an empty data file at the next run.
-Furthermore, certain edits can cause the BYTE-CEPS to behave in unexpected ways (e.g., if a date entered is of a different format).
-Therefore, edit the data file only if you are confident that you can update it correctly.
+Furthermore, certain edits can cause BYTE-CEPS to behave in unexpected ways (e.g., if a date entered is of a different format).
+Therefore, only edit the data file if you are confident that you can do so correctly.

 ## Command summary